-Memory Offset Address:
+Memory Offset Address: 70090-7009Fh 5 3

-Default:
+CURAPALET0: 70090-70093h

+CURAPALET1: 70094-70097h

+CURAPALET2: 70098-7009Bh

-70090-7009Fh CURAPALET0: 70090-70093h CURAPALET1: 70094-70097h CURAPALET2: 70098-7009Bh CURAPALET3: 7009C-7009Fh 0000000h Read/Write
+CURAPALET3: 7009C-7009Fh

+Default: 0000000h

+Normal Access: Read/Write

 These palette registers can be accessed through this MMIO interface register locations combined with an enable bit.
 This is the preferred method.
 The cursor palette provides color information when using one of the indexed modes.
 The two-bit index selects one of the four colors or two of the colors when in the AND/XOR cursor mode.
 The cursor palette provides color information when using one of the indexed modes.
-The two-bit index selects one of the four colors or two of the colors when in the AND/XOR cursor mode.
 The two-bit index selects one of the four colors or two of the colors when in the AND/XOR cursor mode.